ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/headingHelp.md

 ### How it works
 * The Heading menu only enables the **allowed** heading levels.

-* The cursor position determines which heading levels are allowed.
+* The cursor position relative to other headings in the document determines which heading levels are allowed.

-* Create a new heading by moving the cursor to a text block and selecting an allowed heading level.
+* To create a new heading, move the cursor to a text block and selecting an allowed heading level.

-* To convert a heading to normal text, move the cursor to a heading and select the normal text option.
+* To convert a heading to normal text, move the cursor to a heading and select the 'Normal text' option.

 ### Why it's important
 * The purpose of a heading is to label the content that follows it.